joehenrickson/read-me-generator/README.md

 - [Tests](#tests)
 - [Questions](#questions)
 ## Installation
-💾 None
+This project was installed using Node.js, Inquirer, as well as Javascript.
 ## Usage
-💻 Generating a README.md file
+This is to help users maintain consistency through each project and maintain the basics of a Readme.md file for each project.
 ## License
 ![badge](https://img.shields.io/badge/license-ISC-brightgreen)
 <br />
 This application is covered by the ISC license.
 ## Contributing
-👪 Joe Henrickson
+Joe Henrickson
 ## Tests
-✏️ No
+No
 ## Questions
-✋ email joehenrickson@gmail.com<br />
+email joehenrickson@gmail.com<br />
 <br />
-:octocat: Find me on GitHub: [joehenrickson](https://github.com/joehenrickson)<br />
+Find me on GitHub: [joehenrickson](https://github.com/joehenrickson)<br />
 <br />
-✉️ Email me with any questions: joehenrickson@gmail.com<br /><br />
+Email me with any questions: joehenrickson@gmail.com<br /><br />
-_This README was generated with ❤️ by [README-generator](https://github.com/jpd61/README-generator) 🔥🔥🔥_
+_This README was generated with ❤️ by [README-generator](https://github.com/joehenrickson/read-me-generator)